roboticist8/astrology_data/README.md

   $ python3 multiprocessAllpage.py

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Please cite the repo, if you use in any publications.